Browse pictures from the event below

 - The complexities of archiving challenging media, such as performance art, photography and ephemeral material

 - The collaborative relationship between artists and archivists in a studio setting

 - Creating dialogue between artists, archivists and institutions to form archives of the future

-The event will be a valuable professional development opportunity for artists, estates, archivists, galleries, museums and more.
+The event was a valuable professional development opportunity for artists, estates, archivists, galleries, museums and more.

 - Maya Balcioglu, Artist

 - Tito Magrini, Archivist

 - Hayley Newman, Artist